dcdpr/did-btc1/chapters/Introduction-and-Motivation.md

 In order to tackle reliance on public DID documents head-on, this DID Method introduces private DID Documents.
-However, if "private" or "pairwise" DID documents leak every time the DID is used then these DIDs do not accomplish much, either.DIDs that are shared with a relying party can be seen by not only that party but also by any third party resolver that the relying party contracts with.
+However, if "private" or "pairwise" DID documents leak every time the DID is used then these DIDs do not accomplish much, either.
+DIDs that are shared with a relying party can be seen by not only that party but also by any third party resolver that the relying party contracts with.
 The next step in trust-minimization is a DID document transferred directly from the DID controller to the relying party.We call this transfer "::Sidecar::"